School Wildflower Meadow Photography Competition

 Competition rules

-• Only one entry per person
+• only one entry per person

-• Entries must be submitted in digital JPEG format.
+• entries must be submitted in digital JPEG format.

-• Entries must be no larger than 10 MB in file size (and ideally bigger than 2MB so they can be enlarged).
+• entries must be no larger than 10 MB in file size (and ideally bigger than 2MB so they can be enlarged).

-• It is the responsibility of the entrant to ensure that each entry meets with these rules by saving the files with no watermarks, stencil, borders, or signatures on the Image file itself.
+• it is the responsibility of the entrant to ensure that each entry meets with these rules by saving the files with no watermarks, stencil, borders, or signatures on the Image file itself

 Image rights

-• All Images must be in the sole and exclusive ownership of the Entrant and must not infringe on the copyright of any other party.
+• all Images must be in the sole and exclusive ownership of the Entrant and must not infringe on the copyright of any other party.

-• The copyright in respect of each Image will remain with the copyright owner before and after submission to the Competition
+• the copyright in respect of each Image will remain with the copyright owner before and after submission to the Competition

-• The owner of the copyright will be credited in any instance of publication in any media form (including print, web and social media) using their name on the format as provided by that Entrant in their submission(s).
+• the owner of the copyright will be credited in any instance of publication in any media form (including print, web and social media) using their name on the format as provided by that Entrant in their submission(s).

 Enter the competition

-Enter the Wildflower Meadow Photography Competition
+Enter the School Wildflower Meadow Photography Competition online

 Related pages